 This global pandemic has left us shaken and uprooted.
 And the easiest way I find to ground myself is to make sure I’m eating, sleeping and hydrating.
-It is very easy to get so stressed out with your own worries about your family and work that you forget to take care of yourself.
+As a stressed out mom, it is very easy to get so caught with your own worries about your family and work that you forget to take care of yourself.
 So make sure you eat your 3 square meals a day, drink lots of water and get at least 6 – 8 hours of sleep.

 Limit access to the news and social media.

 I don’t know about you, but listening to all of the noise about the virus has been way too much for me.
-I realized as an adult that the news scares me especially because of my mental health work.
+I realized as an adult that the news scares me even more because I already do mental health work.
 It does nothing except sour my mood and drain me.
 So I’ve learned to help myself by reducing my exposure to the news and social media.

 One of the best ways to reduce stress and overwhelm is to stay in touch with loved ones.
 Yes, gatherings are much smaller now, but this is a great time to use technology to your advantage.
 Get on video call or use the good, old-fashioned phone call to stay in touch with the people you love the most.
 I’ve been calling my family members and texting or emailing to check-in.

-Here’s the thing – this is UNPRECEDENTED.
+Here’s the thing – it’s okay to feel scared and angry and sad.
 It seems that the entire world has stopped in its tracks.
 It’s real and it’s scary.
 But, we can face this if we do it together.
 Try these tips to take care of yourself and your loved ones.

 Feel free to reach out for more support.
 Let me know in the comments what’s been working for you and your family.